-Association and Affiliations: General plumbers don’t have an association or affiliations as such; however, there are associations that plumber can belong too, but they are costly, and they don’t offer any reassurance to their customers.
+Association and Affiliations: General plumbers don't have an association or affiliations as such; however, there are associations that plumbers can belong to, but they are costly, and they don't offer any reassurance to their customers.

 Gas engineers will need to belong to the Gas Safe Register, which is the governing body for all gas engineers/plumbers.

-You should always ask the gas engineer for their gas safe card before allowing them to work or your boiler or any other gas appliance in your property.
+You should always ask the gas engineer for their gas safe card before allowing them to work or your boiler or any other gas appliance on your property.